UPPMAX/programming_formalisms/lesson_plans/2024_autumn/richel/README.md

-TU 15:00-15:45|TDD 1             |[1] Draft of content, draft of exercises WE 10:15-11:00|Switch branch     |No content, draft of exercises WE 13:00-14:00|Merge, PR, review |No content, draft of exercises WE 14:15-15:00|formal testing 1  |[2] QMD content with exercises WE 15:15-15:45|formal testing 2  |QMD content with exercises TH            |All               |QMD content with exercises
+TU 15:00-15:45|TDD 1             |[1] Draft of content, draft of exercises WE 10:15-11:00|Switch branch     |No content, draft of exercises WE 13:00-14:00|Merge, PR, review |No content, draft of exercises WE 14:15-15:00|formal testing 1  |[2] Draft of content, draft of exercises WE 15:15-15:45|formal testing 2  |Draft of content, draft of exercises TH            |Data structures   |Draft of content, draft of exercises TH            |Algorithms        |QMD content with exercises TH            |Optimization      |QMD content with exercises

  * [1] This hour falls off at the end of the day
  * [2] Need more hours of TDD